supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 18. After about five minutes, check your email account to verify that you have received an email indicating that the alert you defined was triggered.

-# Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

- >**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure DevOps billing

-In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

-2. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

-3. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review